 Markov process theory is basically an extension of ordinary calculus to accommodate functions whos time evolutions are not entirely deterministic.
 It is a subject that is becoming increasingly important for many fields of science.
 This book develops the single-variable theory of both continuous and jump Markov processes in a way that should appeal especially to physicists and chemists at the senior and graduate level.

-Professionals/scientists without training in probability and statistics (using books as a "self-help" guide), senior undergraduate and graduate level students in physics and chemistry and mathematicians specializing in game theory, and finite math.
+Professionals/scientists without training in probability and statistics (using books as a "self-help" guide), senior undergraduate and graduate level students in physics and chemistry and mathematicians specializing in game theory, and finite math

 - 8th October 1991

 - Academic Press